GBC AGM 2026 Day 2: Chairman’s Address, Global Gratitude, and Strategic Succession Updates

 What was the focus of Day Two of the GBC AGM 2026?

-The Chairman’s Annual Address by Govardhan Prabhu offered a concise strategic overview of ISKCON’s global service and a devotional grounding for the deliberations ahead.
-It set expectations for governance, outreach, and community cohesion in the coming year.
+Day Two centered on the Chairman’s Annual Address by Govardhan Prabhu and a strategic review of ISKCON’s global service.
+The session emphasized governance, outreach, community cohesion, and a devotional grounding for the year ahead.